eyesee11/TEKST/README.md

 # Terminal Text Editor Launcher

-A simple command-line tool that provides a menu-driven interface for choosing between different text editors (nano, vim, and gedit) to open and edit files.
+A simple Graphic user interface for all the, command-line tool editors that provides a menu-driven interface for choosing between different text editors (nano, vim, and gedit) to open and edit files.

 ## Features